-- ensuring that there is a robust process in place for identifying, managing, and monitoring risks to the Group; - assessing the risk profile of the Group and how the risks arising from the Group's businesses are controlled, monitored and mitigated by management; and - the business of the Group is regulated by the SRA and it also offers credit hire products which the Risk Committee monitor to ensure regulatory observance
+- ensuring that there is a robust process in place for identifying, managing, and monitoring risks to the Group; - assessing the risk profile of the Group and how the risks arising from the Group's businesses are controlled, monitored and mitigated by management; and - the business of the Group is regulated by the SRA and it also offers credit hire products which the Risk Committee monitor to ensure regulatory observance.

 The Committee is assisted by Dawn O'Brien, in ensuring regulatory compliance.
 The Risk and Regulation Committee is expected to meet formally at least two times a year and otherwise as required.
+Other Board members attend Committee meetings by invitation.